My Quiet Kitchen

 • tortillas - I chose a flour-corn combination instead of pure corn because I love the toasted flavor and crispiness flour takes on in the oven, even without brushing any oil on the outside.
 But if you'd rather use 100% whole-grain corn tortillas or basic flour tortillas, that works, too.
 Be sure to check out the tips in the recipe for working with corn tortillas - you'll need to soften them first so they are pliable, and bake time will be reduced.

-• meat - so many options here; if you don't feel like making my fave taco meat, simply add some taco seasoning to your favorite vegan beef (like Beyond or Impossible) and saute it until hot and cooked through.
+• vegan meat - so many options here; if you don't feel like making the recommended taco meat, simply add some taco seasoning to your favorite vegan ground beef (like Beyond or Impossible) and saute it until hot and cooked through.
 Or use this lentil taco meat for a healthy, whole-food option.

-• oil-free cheese - try this crumbled vegan queso fresco, vegan feta, basic meltable mozz, or a drizzle of this oil-free queso OR this no-cook cheese sauce.
+• oil-free cheese - try this crumbled vegan queso fresco, creamy vegan mozzarella, or a drizzle of healthy cashew queso OR tofu queso.
 So many options!

 Can I prepare taquitos in advance?